afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 ParseState)`.
 The question is how to encapsulate the parsing steps.
 The authors use a newtype declaration to achieve this.
-This is a surprise move, as there was no example of putting a function inside a newtype constructor, and it is one of the ???.
-Here's a sample that you can copy-paste into ghci to help you understand it:
+This is a surprise move, as there was no example of putting a function inside a newtype constructor, and it is one of the things I don't really get, even after writing this walk-through.
+Here's a sample that you can copy-paste into ghci to help you at least get thebasic idea:

 ```haskell
 newtype IntOperation a = IntOperation { process :: a -> Either String a }